Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 This type of guitar is usually the model that most fans choose to play their first chords, benefiting from the low tension and softness of its strings.
 Who hasn’t started playing the guitar with one of these, or even has a guitar of this style even if their musical orientation is towards more electric styles.

 An instrument that is part of the compositions of many guitarists, not exactly famous for using the classical guitar like Mark Knopfler, Carlos Santana, or Tom Morello.
-Although we have other examples like that of Willie Nelson, who simply does not give up his classical guitar (Trigger) no matter how battered it is, due to the half-century they have been together.
+Although we have other examples, such as Willie Nelson, who simply refuses to give up his classic guitar, no matter how battered it may be after half a century together.

 It is generally known as the Spanish Guitar, due to the importance that this country had in the definitive development of the guitar as a solo concert instrument.